smancke/guble/README.md

 ```

 ## Build and Start the Server
-Build and start guble with the following commands:
+Build and start guble with the following commands (assuming that directory `/var/lib/guble` is already created with read-write rights for the current user):
 ```
 go get github.com/smancke/guble
-bin/guble --log-info
+bin/guble --log=info
 ```

 ## Run All Tests